Nonprofits in New York City have been giving free food to the poor since the late 1700s.

 A Grab & Go location on the Upper West Side illustrates the weak demand.
 It is one block from the thousand-unit low- and moderate-income Amsterdam Houses, but the foot traffic is barely noticeable.

 Any effort to boost the customer flow?
-No. There are no banners, sign spinners, beacons, barkers, sandwich boards, email blasts, snail-mail flyers, or search ads.
+No. As of March 2021, there were no banners, sign spinners, beacons, barkers, sandwich boards, email blasts, snail-mail flyers, or search ads.
 Just an inconspicuous door label, adjacent to five other door labels.
 A barely legible sign at the sidewalk advertises meals, but only for public-school students, so a passer-by could easily conclude that no meals for the public are available.
-NYC Food Policy says (by email)
+NYC Food Policy said (by email)

-We make all efforts no raise awareness about our feeding sites, but
+We make all efforts to raise awareness about our feeding sites, but

 meager might be a more accurate adjective than